-Action # Title Description Total Funds Contributin Action #1 Teacher Assignments and Instructional Priorities Ensure all teachers are appropriately assigned and administrative duties are designated effectively.
+Action # Title Description Total Funds Contributing 1 Action #1 Teacher Assignments and Instructional Priorities Ensure all teachers are appropriately assigned and administrative duties are designated effectively.
 Continue to divide freshman and sophomore classes by ability level in math and revise curriculum for IB math sequence to support increased student achievement.
-Incorporated expanded elective offerings in mathematics and the arts, including access to math competitions such as Mathcounts and the \$1,330, 458.00 No Action #2 Support for Unduplicated Students American Mathematics Competition.
-Maintain effectiveness of support classes for all unduplicated students through intervention instruction and targeted support. \$72,649 l00 Yes
+Incorporated expanded elective offerings in mathematics and the arts, including access to math competitions such as Mathcounts and the American Mathematics Competition. \$1,330,458.00 2 Action #2 Support for Unduplicated Students Maintain effectiveness of support classes for all unduplicated students through intervention instruction and targeted support. \$72,649.00 Yes 3 Action #3 Formal Examinations and Review the exam preparation classes offered by faculty to determine if any adjustments are needed and administer IB and AP tests.
+Provide \$24,000.00

-Action # Title Description Total Funds Contributi Action #3 Formal Examinations and Examination Preparation Review the exam preparation classes offered by faculty to determine if any adjustments are needed, and administer IB and AP tests.
-Provide specialized training sessions for the IB Extended Essay through an outside vendor. \$24,000 .00 No Action #4 Academic Counselling Continue to provide comprehensive academic counselling and support in the college application process. \$12,929 .00 No Action #5 Additional Support for Unduplicated Students Identify the need for additional academic counselling and support among English learners, low-income, and foster students and provide that support when and as needed.
-Continue to provide additional support in the college application process to all English learners, low-income, and foster students.
-Expenses included in Goal 1, Action 2.
-Identification of academic need will be conducted by the Diploma Program coordinator and will be provided by the school's academic counselors. \$0.00 Yes Action #6 Maintenance of Library and Instructional Materials Review and update library and instructional materials as needed. \$20,103 .00 No
+Action # Title Description Total Funds Contributing Examination Preparation specialized training sessions for the IB Extended Essay through an outside vendor.
+4 Action #4 Academic Counselling Continue to provide comprehensive academic counseling and support in the college application process. \$12,429.00 5 Action #5 Additional Support for Unduplicated Students Identify the need for additional academic counseling and support among English learners, low-income, and foster students and provide that support when and as needed.
+Continue to provide additional support in the college application process to all English learners, low- income, and foster students.
+Identification of academic need will be conducted by the Diploma Program coordinator and will be provided by the school's academic counselors. \$2,380.00 Yes 6 Action #6 Maintenance of Library and Instructional Materials Review and update library and instructional materials as needed. \$20,103.00 7 Action #7 Supporting Special Needs Students Maintain effectiveness of special educational needs services for all eligible students.
+Services to be provided by the school's resource specialist in partnership with other specialists based on determined needs. \$45,158.00

-Action # Title Description Total Funds Contributir Action #7 Supporting Special Needs Students Maintain effectiveness of special educational needs services for all eligible students.
-Services to be provided by the school's resource specialist in partnership with other specialists based on determined needs. \$45,158 .00 No Action #8 Mental and Social Wellbeing As a result of its experience of student needs during the 2020-21 school year, the school has added a personal counselor to address student mental and social wellbeing on an as-needed basis. \$3,470.0 00 No
+Action # Title Description Total Funds Contributing 8 Action #8 Men Social Wellbei • of student needs during the 2020-21 added a personal counselor to address ellbeing on an as-needed basis. \$3,470.00